wooljs/wool-store/README.md

-# wool-state
+# wool-store
-A state manager for wool
+A store manager for wool